Correct-Syntax/correct-syntax.github.io/content/services.md

 - Custom Wordpress theme and plugin development
 - Static website development via Hugo or Sveltekit
 - Visual Wordpress "development" using the Gutenburg block editor

----

-Feel free to [get in touch](mailto:hi@noahrahm.com) and we'll setup a time to chat.